AhmedHelalAhmed/get-SQL-statement-laravel/README.md

 # Get MYSQL statement laravel

-This package allows to get mysql statement that query builder in laravel made it for debugging purpose.
+This package allows to get mysql statement that query builder in laravel made it for debugging purposes.

 ## Basic usage